qeffects/plutoTemplate/README.md

-# plutoTemplate
+# Pluto project template

-Template for pluto libraries
+You can adapt this template for your own needs